List of That '70s and '90s Show characters: Jacqueline "Jackie" Beulah Burkhart

 Portrayed by Mila Kunis: The youngest member of the group, Jackie starts the series as being pretty, rich, stylish, spoiled, selfish, conceited, annoying, and immature.
 She makes thoughtless and superficial comments, which occasionally turn out to be correct.
 As the series progresses, her wealthy father is jailed and her mother (first played by Eve Plumb in an early episode, and later, permanently, by Brooke Shields) abandons Point Place.
 Jackie is forced to take a job and becomes less self-centered and needful of genuine love and affection.
 Partly as a result of these changes, she and Donna become better friends.
 By the end of the series, Jackie has dated three of the four men of the original group: Kelso, Hyde, and Fez.
 Jackie lives with Donna after her dad is put in jail and her mom runs away to Mexico.

-It is revealed in That 90s Show that she continued an on and off relationship with Michael Kelso, marrying him at least twice, and had a son with him named Jay.
+It is revealed in That 90s Show that she continued an on and off relationship with Michael Kelso, marrying him at least twice, and had a son and stepdaughter with him named Jay and Betsy, respectively.